ETCBC/bhsa/docs/features/otype.md

 All objects have a type, which is just a label.
 Objects and their slots are represented in Text-Fabric as *nodes*.
-The information which object occupies which slot is stored in the edge feature [oslots](oslots).
+The information which object occupies which slot is stored in the edge feature [oslots](oslots.md).

+type|description
 ---|---
 [Section types](#section-types)        |division in books, chapters, etc [Word type](#word-type)                |all about the individual words